canonic-epicure/Shotenjin/README.md

 =======

 Shotenjin uses 3 types of templating instructions.
-Keep in mind, that all them, in the same time, are just ordinary JavaScript expressions, which are evaluted directly by the JavaScript engine of your choice, in the context of the templating function (see below for the internal structure templating function).
+Keep in mind, that all them, in the same time, are just ordinary JavaScript expressions, which are evaluted directly by the JavaScript engine of your choice, in the context of the templating function (see below for its internal structure).

 Escaped expressions